-The fellowship includes experiences in our outpatient neuromuscular clinics including a Muscular Dystrophy Association (MDA) sponsored Neuromuscular Disorders Clinic and a Motor Neuron Disease Clinic.
+The fellowship includes experiences in both our outpatient neuromuscular clinics (including a Muscular Dystrophy Association (MDA) sponsored Neuromuscular Disorders Clinic and a Motor Neuron Disease Clinic) and the Jesse Brown VA Medical Center (JBVA) .
 The fellow will also gain experience with inpatient neuromuscular consultation.
 The time commitment in the electromyography laboratory is flexible but fellows are expected to master standard electrodiagnostic techniques.
 Fellows may also learn advanced electromyographic techniques such as single fiber electromyography.
 Peripheral nerve and muscle pathology and genetics are reviewed in scheduled conferences.
 There are opportunities for clinical research during the fellowship.
 A research project suitable for publication is strongly encouraged.

-There is a single position for one fellow to begin in July of each academic year.
+There are available positions for two fellows to begin in July of each academic year.
 We accept applications about 15 months before the fellowship start date and continue to accept applications until our positions are filled.
-Interviews are usually scheduled during the months of August and September.
-To begin the application process, please contact Parrish D. Moore, Neuromuscular Medicine Fellowship Program Coordinator, using the contact information below.
+Interviews are usually scheduled during the Spring.
+To begin the application process, please contact Maria Mata, Clinical Neurophysiology Fellowship Program Coordinator, using the contact information below.
 A completed application form should be returned to us along with an updated copy of your curriculum vitae, and three letters of recommendation.
-These letters should be sent to the contact address below directly from the source.
+These letters should be sent to the contract address below directly from the source.

 When your application is complete, you will be considered for a personal interview.
-Our final decisions Regarding fellow selection are usually made about 9-10 months before the start date.
-Please refer questions regarding the status of your application to Parrish Moore.
+Our final decisions regarding fellow selection are usually made about 9-10 months before the start date (July of each academic year).
+Please refer questions regarding the application or the status of your application to Maria Mata.

-For further information on the Neuromuscular Medicine Fellowship, contact:
+For further information on the Neuromuscular Medicine Fellowship, please contact:

 Qin Li Jiang, MD (email@example.com)